Visual Network Analysis in Immersive Environments: A Survey: Results

 \subsection{Collaboration}

-We analysed the 87 applications for their collaboration support, using the space-time matrix by Isenberg et al.~\cite{isenberg2011collaborative} defining four types of collaboration.
+Collaboration is a central aspect of data analysis and a key goal of \textbf{immersive analytics}~\cite{billinghurst2018collaborative}.
 We found 57 applications provide no support for collaborative work, 30 allow for one (n=26) or multiple (n=4) collaboration types.
 For the others, the most common supported type is \mbox{\filledRecText~\textbf{Synchronous+Co-Located}} (n=24), where people work together at the same site and time.
-This is implicitly the case for applications using large displays that can be viewed by multiple persons at the same time.
-Some applications extend this implicit support by more explicit methods, like providing mobile devices~\cite{p_33,p_62} (see \autoref{fig:paper-kister-grasp}) or HMDs~\cite{p_35} to each user with an individual view.
-For HMD-based applications, synchronisation (e.g. using a server) can be incorporated to let multiple users analyse and modify the same visualisation at the same time \cite{p_29,p_73,p_144,p_156}, a concept that has also been applied to Mobile AR~\cite{p_34}.
+This is \textbf{implicitly} the case for applications using large displays that can be viewed by multiple persons at the same time.
+Some applications extend this implicit support by more \textbf{explicit} methods, like providing mobile devices~\cite{p_33,p_62} (see \autoref{fig:paper-kister-neurocave} left) or HMDs~\cite{p_35} to each user with an \textbf{individual view}.
+For HMD-based applications, \textbf{synchronisation} (e.g., using a server) can be incorporated to let multiple users analyse and modify the same visualisation at the same time \cite{p_29}, a concept that has also been applied to Mobile AR~\cite{p_34}.
 Bonyuet et al.~\cite{p_2} allow for collaborative work where one user works in a CAVE and another person works with a PC, viewing and controlling the same interlinked visualisation. {\filledTriText~\textbf{Synchronous+Remote}} collaboration capabilities are provided by nine systems, mostly HMD-based tools that already support \textit{Synchronous+Co-Located} collaboration by server-based synchronisation.
-Four approaches support the {\unfilledRecText~\textbf{Asynchronous+Co-Located}} collaboration type, mainly letting users create shared annotation or images~\cite{p_29, p_33, p_38} or making the individual views of users accessible to others and dynamic interlinking~\cite{p_21}.
-In a similar way, the created views and annotations can also be shared across sites, allowing for {\unfilledTriText~\textbf{Asynchronous+Remote}} collaboration \cite{p_29,p_33,p_38}, as for instance, shown by ContextuWall~\cite{p_38}.
+Four approaches support the {\unfilledRecText~\textbf{Asynchronous+Co-Located}} collaboration type, mainly letting users create shared \textbf{annotations} or images~\cite{p_38} or making the individual views of users accessible to others and dynamic \textbf{interlinking}~\cite{p_21}.
+In a similar way, the created views and annotations can also be shared across sites, allowing for {\unfilledTriText~\textbf{Asynchronous+Remote}} collaboration \cite{p_33}, as for instance, shown by ContextuWall~\cite{p_38}.